SophieBosio/sophiebosio.github.io/content/posts/beautifying-emacs-org-mode.md

 [a-better-ligaturizer project](https://github.com/lemeb/a-better-ligaturizer).
 Here, I'll add that a package such as `ligature.el` is required to display the ligatures.

-I also think the regular version of Roboto is fine for normal text.
-For the headers etc. I want to use [Source Sans Pro](https://fonts.adobe.com/fonts/source-sans).
+For variable-pitch (regular) text, I want to use [Source Sans Pro](https://fonts.adobe.com/fonts/source-sans).

-In the regular part of my Emacs config, I set these fonts.
+In my Emacs config, I have set these fonts outside the Org section, under "Interaction, Look &amp; Feel".

 ```emacs-lisp
 (when (member "Roboto Mono" (font-family-list))